klesteb/XAS-Csharp/README.md

 Client and server classes for building and interacting with REST based services.

+## Demos

+There are various demo projects that will hopefully show you how to use this code.

 ## Open Source

 This code is not stand alone.
 It make use of other Open Source projects.
 A grateful thanks to those authors for providing their modules